scc-digitalhub/docs/sdk/docs/reference/runtimes/servicegraph/overview.md

 If needed, it is possible to customize the ports the service exposes in order to access inputs/outputs of the pipeline.

-See [how to](how-to.md) for detailed instructions on deploying different types of graphs.
+See the [ServiceGraph execution model](../../../explanations/runtimes/servicegraph-execution.md) for supported graph-serving actions.
 See [Examples](examples.md) for code samples.